 By 1994, Double J & Twice The T had disbanded.
 Toomata was hanging out at the Otara Music Arts Centre (OMAC), where he befriended two musicians, Saipele “Pele” Nili and David “Dee” Letoa from the Polynesian RnB/Soul duo Cydel, and a talented young rapper, Herman Joseph Loto Sakaria, later known as Ermehn.
 Sakaria knew Toomata by reputation from Double J & Twice The T. When they started hanging out and rapping together, he was overjoyed to discover that Toomata also loved all the reality rap he was into, such as Ice Cube and NWA.
 “He was just a really good dude to be around,” Sakaria remembers.

-At the time, local music legend Phil Fuemana was helping put together the groundbreaking Proud compilation album and planning an accompanying national tour.
+At the time, local music legend Phil Fuemana was contributing towards the groundbreaking Proud compilation album and planning an accompanying national tour.
 “Herman said, would you like to do a group or something with me and get into this whole Proud thing,” Toomata says.
 “I said, ‘Yeah, man.’
 I hadn’t done it for years, but I was keen to DJ.
 I already had turntables from doing Double J & Twice the T and had learned a bit of mixing, so I was able to help him out.”
 From there, they formed a duo, Radio Backstab and DJ Payback.
 Sakaria became Radio Backstab, Toomata became DJ Payback.

 As Radio Backstab & DJ Payback, they worked with Phil Fuemana to contribute the up-tempo street rap track ‘Bassed On A Lost Cause’ to Proud.
 They also went on the accompanying national tour with a who’s who of young South Auckland hip hop and RnB artists including Pacifican Descendants, Semi MC’s, Fuemana, Otara Millionaires Club, and Vocal 5.

 The Proud experience is a whole story unto itself.
 However, for Toomata, the most significant part of it was the after-show conversations.
 Having already toured extensively with Double J & Twice The T, he was more relaxed this time around.
 While the younger artists went out partying, he’d hang out at the hotel with Letoa from Cydel and DJ Punisher from Pacifican Descendants.
-As an extension of working on Proud, Toomata spent January 1995 on the road with the Otara Millionaires Club, when they played across Australia and New Zealand that year on the Big Day Out Tour.
+As an extension of working on Proud, Toomata spent January 1995 on the road with the Otara Millionaires Club (now just OMC), when they played across Australia and New Zealand that year on the Big Day Out Tour.

 Post Proud, Toomata, Letoa, and Punisher stayed connected.
 Not long after, Toomata solidified their bond by proposing a project to them.
 He wanted to form a hardcore rap group called Overdose.
 “I said, let’s tell them what we go through in our neighbourhood and on our streets,” he explains.
 There was no hesitation, Letoa and Punisher were in.